how to make a thick butcher block table

 Credit: ©GeorgiNutsov on Canva.com

-Use a planer to smooth down and level the tabletop's surface.
-Make sure the planer is sharp and adjusted properly, and feed the wood slowly and steadily.
-You can use a sled or a jig to support the wood.
+Before planning the surface, check your planer if it is sharp and adjusted properly.
+Then, feed the wood slowly and steadily to smooth down the tabletop’s surface.
 This will help us to prevent snipes and tearouts.

-If there is any residue and irregularities, use a scraper, a chisel, or a knife to remove them.
-You may need to plane both sides of the wood surface for a perfect look.
+If you notice any glue that was squeezed, just use a chisel or a knife to remove them.
 This will depend on the thickness and flatness of your tabletop.

 Don't forget to ensure that the planer is correctly calibrated